 Our members can tap into our network through our social and educational events, free business listings on our Business Directory, newsletters, social media and digital channels.

-Membership of the SSBC also comes with an Affiliate Membership to the NSW Business Chamber that features free calls to the Employment Advice Line, Marketing, Legal services and discounted attendance at business networking events across Sydney.
+Membership of the SSBC also comes with an Affiliate Membership to the Business NSW that features free calls to the Employment Advice Line, Marketing, Legal services and discounted attendance at business networking events across Sydney.

 To promote regional economic growth that represents the voice of business, enabling our members to grow their businesses and help them succeed.